 I’m a journalist with a lot of experience in national and local radio and TV, as well as online.
-In 2011, I began teaching part-time at universities, and I’m now a full-time lecturer at the University of Huddersfield.
+In 2011, I began teaching part-time at universities, and since 2013 I have worked full-time as a lecturer at the University of Huddersfield.
+I’m also studying part-time for a PhD at Cardiff University, due for completion in 2019.

 If you want to get in touch, send an e-mail to firstname.lastname@example.org